Modern two-story luxury home with stucco exterior and tile roof in an Orange County hillside neighborhood

 How We Screen Contractors for the NextGen Coastal Network

-• Active California contractor license in the relevant trade (C-10 electrical, C-20 HVAC, C-36 plumbing, etc.) with zero disciplinary actions in the past five years
+• Active California contractor license in the correct trade (C-10 electrical, C-20 HVAC, C-36 plumbing), with no disciplinary actions in the past five years

 • General liability insurance minimum $2M and workers' compensation coverage for all employees